wlcreate/Coterie/README.md

 # Coterie

 Coterie is a web application that allows users to join and host virtual meetings to connect people with shared interests.
-The inspiration of this app came during the time of COVID where it was difficult for people to gather in-person.
-Coterie provides a safe space to still meet new people and stay connected.
+The inspiration of this app came during the time of [COVID-19](https://www.cdc.gov/coronavirus/2019-ncov/index.html) where it's been difficult for people to gather in-person.
+Coterie provides a safe space to stay connected and continue to meet new people.
-The word *Coterie*  means a small group of people with shared interests or tastes.
+The definition of *Coterie* is a small group of people with shared interests or tastes.

 [Link to video demo](https://youtu.be/FBEOMOhLc54)

+Check out Waverley's Medium article on how she debugged [Letting the User Select a Subcategory Based on Its Category in a Form](https://medium.com/swlh/letting-the-user-select-a-subcategory-based-on-its-category-in-a-form-bc786e598dd4)

 ## Getting started
 1. Clone down this repo onto your local machine --git clone